 Do I need advocacy experience to participate in ME/CFS Advocacy Day?

 No experience?
 No problem!
 We will ensure every team includes an experienced advocate able to assist and answer questions.
 One of the benefits in participating in ME/CFS Advocacy Day is the opportunity to learn from Solve M.E. staff and other experienced advocates.
 Don’t forget to save the date for Solving M.E.
 Together: Remote Congressional Meeting Training Thursday April 16 at 5pm ET: Join Solve M.E.
 Advocacy Director, Emily Taylor and our Prime Advocacy partners to learn everything you need to know for Advocacy Day remote meetings on Tuesday April 21 including 1) How to use your mobile app, 2) Meeting best practices, and 3) a complete overview of our advocacy strategy and requests.

 What if my loved one lives in another congressional district or another State?

 Your story and your experiences are powerful and we need to make sure members of congress understand the unique needs of people with ME/CFS.
-ME/CFS DC Lobby Day is a singular opportunity to speak directly to your member of congress and their staff.
+ME/CFS DC Advocacy Day is a singular opportunity to speak directly to your member of congress and their staff.

 Telling your story helps build a relationship and a connection.
 Your story makes the issue personal and relatable.
 Before you tell your story, often your member of congress simply thinks ME/CFS is a complicated acronym.
 After your meeting, ME/CFS is relatable and associated with a real person with real needs.
-Your meeting face-to-face transforms our cause from an impersonal issue to a real emotional experience, for which more federal support is warranted.
+Your meeting transforms our cause from an impersonal issue to a real emotional experience, for which more federal support is warranted.